Stay Well Virtually

 Find Your Balance – There is no perfect diet or magic supplement for good nutrition.
 Instead, remember that every time you eat you are providing your body with fuel for daily living.
 Fuel your body with regular meals and snacks on a consistent schedule to prevent energy-loss, poor concentration, and a compromised immune system.
 High quality foods, beverages, and dietary variety keep your body functioning at its best.

 Food Pantry - In order to keep food available for patrons, we will operate a “drive through” style pick up from the Pitman Center alley way (between the Pitman Center and Greek Row).
 Meal bags will be prepacked and patrons will be given bags based on their family size.
-The Mobile Food Pantry will also continue to operate as scheduled in parking lot 108 (West of the Rec Center).
+The Mobile Food Pantry will also continue to operate as scheduled in parking lot 60 (east of Parking & Transportation Services/Moscow Intermodal Transit Center).

 Workshop: Focusing On Your Wellbeing During Uncertainty